Type of Loss:

-- The 3,000 ton injection molding machine had only one back-up machine at the plant and had to be replaced or repaired in 16 weeks.
-Considering cost and time, a rebuild by the ERS team was the only option for the injection molding machine.
+- The 3,000 ton injection molding machine had only one back-up machine at the plant and had to be replaced or restored in 16 weeks.
+Considering cost and time, restoration by the ERS team was the only option for the injection molding machine.
 If the plant wanted to purchase a new machine it would have cost a million dollars with a delivery schedule of 42 weeks….unacceptable.

-- The OEM would not rebuild the existing machine on site and warranted it considering all the fire damage.
+- The OEM would not restore the existing machine on site and warranted it considering all the fire damage.